DevExpress/testcafe/docs/articles/documentation/using-testcafe/configuration-file.md

 ## qrCode

-If you launch TestCafe from the console, outputs a QR-code that represents URLs used to connect the remote browsers.
+If you launch TestCafe from the console, this option outputs a QR-code that represents URLs used to connect the remote browsers.

 ```json
 {